Category

 Adopt a proactive approach to security enhancements

 Security professionals know that dealing with ongoing threats and incidents is a full-time job, but the key to keeping your company secure lies not in reaction but in anticipation.
-In preparing for what’s coming next so when a hurricane, tornado, or other crisis strikes, you feel prepared, not overwhelmed.
+By preparing for potential threats, you feel prepared and not overwhelmed when a hurricane, tornado, or other crisis strikes.

 With access to organization-wide data and predictive modeling tools, GSOCs can take on a variety of proactive security projects:

-• Perform regular audits to test if security policies are working as intended—for example, are keycards for old employees still active?
+• Perform regular audits to test whether security policies are working as intended—for example, are keycards for old employees still active?

 Maximizing Security Solutions in a Fast-Paced World